Coolacho/Restaurant_management_db/README.md

 1. The first one fill_shifts() is made to fill the shifts table with all the possible shifts for a day from the date that is passed in until the end of the month.
 There are 3 4-hour shifts, 2 6-hour shifts, 2 8-hour shifts and 1 12-hour shift.
 The procedure is then added to an event that is scheduled every month, so that at the start of the month the default shifts are available.
 2. The second procedure calculate_bill() receives a reservation id and a JSON array full of integers that represent products' ids then adds the ids to a temporary table that represents the bill.
 After that it sums the prices of the products and inserts a row in bills table with the respective reservation id and amount.
 3. The third procedure calculate_salaries() takes a month and an year and calculates the salary that a worker shall receive based on the hours worked that month.*
-4, 5.
-The next two procedures pay_salaries() and pay_taxes() are identical.
-They receive a month and an year and pay all the accumalated salaries/taxes for that period.
+4. The next procedure pay_salaries() receives a month and an year and pay all the accumalated salaries for that period.
+5. The pay_taxes() procedure is identical to pay_salary() except it works on taxes and not on salaries.
 6. The last procedure calculate_income() again takes a period of time in form of a month and an year and sums all the bills for it and substracts all the taxes.
 After that it makes a new record in the income table.

 *To calculate the work hours there is a function that returns the worked hours by a worker for a given period.